Top Four Reasons to be a Criminologist

 Taking on opinions in the media is just one of the ways your work as a criminologist can have a positive impact on the world.
 Another is a little more direct – your research can really help your local community.

 Criminologists often work alongside local law enforcement, security companies, prisons and outreach programmes when working on their research, to ensure their findings are as relevant as possible to those who can go on to use the research to improve how they tackle crime.
 This means your work can directly help improve the lives of those living in your area.

 Variety is the spice of life, and that is as true in the world of criminology as it is anywhere else!
 If you’re really interested in one area of crime, such as cyber crime, you can focus all of your time researching its many aspects.
 But if your interests are spread a little more evenly, you can work collaboratively with others to create some very specific research projects.

 Not only that, but you can explore your interests across the world.
 As the planet gets more connected through advancements in technology, there are more and more opportunities to apply your research in different cities, countries and continents.

 And finally, the one thing that is universally true about crime is that it is always changing.
 Criminals will always find new ways of breaking the law, and therefore those tasked with preventing crime have to be always adapting.

 This means that the study of crime is a constantly shifting one, always full of new opportunities for research and study.
 As a criminologist, this opens up a whole career full of interesting new avenues to explore.
 How many careers do you know that can offer you that?

 Does pursuing a career as a criminologist sound like something you might be interested in?
-Then check out our wide range of Criminology courses, or find out the latest research from our Centre for Applied Criminology.
+Then check out our range of Criminology courses, or find out the latest research from our Centre for Crime and Society.